eugeniu1994/MAP_LIO/README.md

 🛠️ TODO

-Add support for different LiDARs (currently only Hesai is supported)
+-Add support for different LiDARs (currently only Hesai is supported)
 Note: In the paper, the Riegl VUX LiDAR was used, which requires proprietary software API to read the data.
 Therefore, this implementation has been omitted from public access